Hi, I’m Lianne Marshall

 I travelled overseas for three and a half years when I was in my 20’s and loved experiencing different cultures and cuisine.
 I still like to travel and pursue adventures like camping, hiking, walking rivers looking for special rocks and crystals, love road trips, and being near water.

 I have struggled to work for other people my entire life, partly due to my ADHD and partly because I just want the freedom to work for myself.
-I have tried a few businesses and failed, and through failing I have learned some valuable lessons,
+I have tried a few businesses over the years and failed, although through failing I have learned some of the following valuable lessons;

 - limiting beliefs – I doubted my ability to succeed, (every single business)